GET BRITAIN OUT sets the record straight here on what will happen when Britain gets out of the EU.

-Without any coherent arguments about why Britain should remain in the EU, Europhiles resort to constant scaremongering.
+Without any coherent arguments about why Britain should remain in the EU, Europhiles and Remoaners resort to constant scaremongering.

-Europhiles claim leaving the EU would sour diplomatic and trade relations with other Member States, making it harder for Britain to trade within the Single Market.
+Europhiles claim leaving the EU would sour trade relations with other countries within the EU, making it harder for Britain to trade with the Single Market.

 TRUTH: British Businesses do not need the EU to trade